Contract

 What I can offer

 If you feel that life has brought hurt from grief, difficulties at work or in your home, loss or personal challenges leading to anxiety, you may be feeling that everything just feels ‘too much’ to manage alone.
-Whilst I do not give personal advice, I can help you to find a way forward by providing a safe, confidential and accepting space to practice mindfulness, to talk and practice emotional freedom techniques and to perhaps learn about your difficult feelings so they will have less impact.
+Whilst I do not give personal advice, I can help you to find a way forward by providing a safe, confidential and accepting space to learn and practice mindfulness, to talk and practice emotional freedom techniques and/or to engage in counselling.

 You may have preferences about what you want to discuss and what you do not or strategies you want to learn and try and those you do not wish to try.
 We agree ways of working that are most helpful to you and sessions are tailored to your needs.